 Windows.
 You can use the IIS web server on Windows to host ASP.NET Core applications.
 It's usually easier (and cheaper) to just deploy to Azure, but if you prefer managing Windows servers yourself, it'll work just fine.

-ASP.NET Core includes a fast, lightweight development web server called Kestrel.
-It's the server you've been using every time you ran the app locally and browsed to
+ASP.NET Core includes a fast, lightweight web server called Kestrel.
+It's the server you've been using every time you ran

 http://localhost:5000.
 When you deploy your application to a production environment, it'll still use Kestrel behind the scenes.
-However, it's recommended that you put a reverse proxy in front of Kestrel, because Kestrel doesn't yet have load balancing and other features that bigger web servers have.
+However, it's recommended that you put a reverse proxy in front of Kestrel, because Kestrel doesn't yet have load balancing and other features that more mature web servers have.

 On Linux (and in Docker containers), you can use Nginx or the Apache web server to receive incoming requests from the internet and route them to your application hosted with Kestrel.
 If you're on Windows, IIS does the same thing.

-If you're using Azure to host your application, this is all taken care of for you automatically.
+If you're using Azure to host your application, this is all done for you automatically.
 I'll cover setting up Nginx as a reverse proxy in the Docker section.